-- Viewers can now pay by typing cheer and the number of bits they wish to send you.
-Typing CHEER10 into a livestream’s chat tips them 10 bits.
+- Viewers can now donate to your channel by typing “CHEER” and the number of Bits they wish to send you.
+Typing “CHEER10,” for example, into a livestream’s chat tips the creator 10 Bits.

-- Set up an email or post a link in a channel chat.
+- Set up a PayPal.me link to add to your profile, or post in a channel chat.

-- Go to your channel, click EDIT PANELS, hit the + button, fill in the description fields, and add your PAYPAL.ME link to the description.
+- Go to your channel, click Edit Panels, then click the + button and add your PayPal.me link to the description.

 - Fill in the description section with any further reasons why users should donate to you.

 Note: One of the downsides to using Paypal is chargebacks, where scammers pay using Paypal and then file a complaint with Paypal that they never received anything in return.
 Paypal usually sides with the buyer and withdraws the sum from the account.
 For many users, chargebacks alone are a reason to avoid using Paypal, despite the popularity and ease of the service.